 Mass Air Flow Sensor

 A hot wire MAF sensor has a heated filament like a toaster.
 The sensor's resistance changes or decreases as cool air passes by the filament.
-The increase in current to maintain the sensors heat is converted to a voltage signal and sent to the PCM to adjust the air fuel ratio.
+The increase in current to maintain the sensor's heat is converted to a voltage signal and sent to the ECM to adjust the air-fuel ratio.

-Because this filament gets dirty from time and wear, a cleaning may return the MAF to its normal operating condition.
-There are many products designed to clean a dirty MAF sensor on the market and the whole process usually only takes a few minutes.
-Just remove the sensor and spray the filament until it is clean, then re-install the sensor.
+Because this heated filament gets dirty from time and wear, a cleaning may return the MAF to its normal operating condition.
+There are products designed to clean a dirty MAF sensor on the market, and the process usually only takes a few minutes.
+Remove the sensor, carefully spray the filament until it is clean, and re-install it.

-Symptoms of a dirty MAF sensor include loss of power, hesitation and stumble, as well as poor gas mileage.
-A dirty MAF signals the PCM of less air flow than actually occurs, resulting in excessive positive Long Term Fuel Trim numbers.
-The PCM thinks the air fuel ratio is too lean and is adding fuel to compensate.
-Excessive positive LTFT (+ 10%) typically indicates a persistent lean fuel condition.
-The PCM will illuminate the check engine light when fuel trim exceeds 25% in either direction.
+Symptoms of a dirty MAF sensor include loss of power, hesitation, stumble, and reduced gas mileage.
+A dirty MAF signals the ECM to add fuel at low speeds, resulting in a slightly positive (LTFT) Long Term Fuel Trim.
+Excessive positive LTFT (+ 10%) indicates a persistent lean fuel condition.
+The ECM will illuminate the check engine light when the fuel trim exceeds 25% in either direction.

-The Karmen Vortex air flow meter does the same thing as the rest, but creates a vortex that is sensed by a photo coupler and a mirror.
-This signal is converted to a voltage signal to be sent to and interpreted by the PCM.
+The Karmen Vortex airflow meter does the same thing but creates a vortex captured by a photocoupler and a mirror.
+This signal is converted to a voltage signal to be sent to and interpreted by the ECM.

 A vane type MAF sensor uses a paddle or door that moves as the air rushes through the air tube.
 This type of sensor utilizes a potentiometer (variable resistor) to send a variable or changing voltage signal to the ECM in proportion to air volume.